GadgetSeed/gadgetseed/README.md

 # Running on PC Linux (Ubuntu)

-On PC Linux, you can run Gadgetseed emulator.
+On PC Linux, you can run the Gadgetseed emulator.
 Gadgeseed Emulator is an experimental implementation.
-There is an unstable place in the operation.
+There is an unstable point in the operation.
 Install the packages required to build the emulator with the following command:

 ```sh